 4. Shipping Companies Showing No Respect for Fresh Graduates

 Let’s face the fact that a certain shipping company hires a fresh graduate with the sole intention and hope to retain him or her as a third officer or a fourth engineer once the necessary certifications are achieved.
 The companies don’t entertain newly graduates as respect to the degree or training they have.
 Don’t believe me?
 Visit a shipping company or a ship and see how the cadets and junior engineers are treated and you would get to know what I mean.
 We agree that they are fresh and naive, but they are future officers and captains.
 Give them their due respect.

-The moral of the story is until the companies stop treating young professionals as “liabilities”, the loyalty will not have a place in employer-employee relationship, leading to reduction in retaining power of the company.
+The moral of the story is until the companies stop treating young professionals as “liabilities”, the loyalty will not have a place in the employer-employee relationship, leading to the reduction in retaining the power of the company.
 Give respect, and get respect in return.

 5. Unwillingness/Inability to Enter a Different Market

 Unlike other fields, wherein graduates have options to enter other industries and domains, a seafarer is left with no other choice than to stick with the same field.
 Merchant navy is a specialized field, where only two types of people are found – one who loves money and one who loves the sea.
 So once a person shells out hundreds of dollars for his maritime training, he or she is least interested to explore other fields wherein the starting salary wouldn’t be even half of that offered in merchant navy.
 Moreover, the glamour attached with the field is also something that holds back maritime professionals to explore other domains.
 Try talking to a dozen of Mariners; each one would talk about leaving the field, but I bet none would do so.
 Probably that’s why they say, “Once a mariner, always a mariner.”
 Moral of the story- there are several other opportunities as well.
 One needs to look beyond his or her mental block.